ZenyoSelf/thc-enshift/readme.md

-When you want to have the headless tests results, you need to have the server and client running.
+When you want to have the headless tests results, you need to have the server running.

 Then you can run this in another terminal :

 ``npm run test:client-e2e-headless``

+If it isn't working, here's a simple fix :

+- run the client and server on different terminals.
+- go into the client folder with another terminal, and run :
+	``npm run e2e:headless``

 If test fails, screenshots will appear in the cypress folder.

-# Architectural Decisions
+## Architectural Decisions